Mygdonia, Thessaloniki: History

-Archaeological discoveries have been made in the area, near the Liti village and at the location Derveni.
+Archaeological discoveries have been made in the area, near the Liti village and at the location of Derveni.
 Discoveries include the ruins of the ancient city of Lete, ancient Macedonian tombs, tombstones, altars, statues, clay statuettes, coins, etc. Perhaps the most important discovery is the Derveni papyrus, an ancient Greek papyrus scroll, found in the city's necropolis in 1962 - a philosophical treatise on Orphic religion.